denten/denten.github.io/_includes/CV/04-publications.md

 1. "Author Function: Artificial Intelligence and the Automation of Literary Labor."
 Book manuscript under contract with The University of Chicago Press as of February, 2019.
-3. "Reading Platforms," chapter forthcoming in *The Unfinished Book*, ed. by Alex Gillespie and Deidre Shauna Lynch.
-Oxford UP, 2019.
-4. "Distributed Agency in the Novel."
+2. "Distributed Agency in the Novel."
 Article under review, Spring 2019.
-6. "The Evolution of Literary Cooperation."
+3. "The Evolution of Literary Cooperation."
 Book manuscript in progress.
-9. "Media Migrant," chapter forthcoming in *Understanding Flusser, Understanding Modernism*, ed. by Aaron Jaffe , Rodrigi Martini, and Michael F. Miller.
+4. "Media Migrant," chapter forthcoming in *Understanding Flusser, Understanding Modernism*, ed. by Aaron Jaffe , Rodrigi Martini, and Michael F. Miller.
 Bloomsbury, 2019.
-10. "Computational Narratology: Time, Space, and Agency in the Novel."
+5. "Computational Narratology: Time, Space, and Agency in the Novel."
 Book manuscript in early stages of development.